omarsmak/omarsmak.github.io/content/post/deploy-camel-quarkus-to-azure-knative.md

 istioctl install --set profile=default
 ```

-3. We need to make sure that istio will inject Envoy sidecar automatically, we need to the following label our namespace (change `default` namespace with yours):
+3. We need to make sure that istio will inject Envoy sidecar automatically, therefore we need to label our namespace (change `default` namespace with yours) with `istio-injection=enabled`:
 ```
 kubectl label namespace default istio-injection=enabled
 ```